 2. Don’t use Upscaler/DLSS mod

-For some player the Starfield won’t start issue only started when they tried installing the Upscaler/DLSS mod.
+For some players the Starfield won’t start issue only started when they tried installing the Upscaler/DLSS mod.
 This mod is useful for only those users who have RTX cards installed in their system.

 3. Launch Starfield Directly